Dwonczykj/Dwonczykj.github.io/_posts/2022-04-22-simple-housing-scraper.md

     dom = etree.HTML(str(soup_html),parser=None)
 ```

-Notice for this step, I additionally parse the requested html using a xml parser provided by the lxml package  by calling <span style="color: green; font: 16px monospace;">etree.HTML(html_str)</span>.
+Notice for this step, I additionally parse the requested html using a xml parser provided by the lxml package  by calling <span style="color: orange; font: 16px monospace;">etree.HTML(html_str)</span>.
 I do this so that I can use XPath selectors to select individual tags in the html.

 <!-- <aside>
 💡 *This xml parsing step simply allows us to query the html document as though it were xml.*